10 Small Things That Make a Big Difference to How You Feel

 Not for anyone else.
 For the simple act of looking in the mirror and recognising the person looking back.

 What you wear sends a signal — to yourself before anyone else — about who you are showing up as today.
-On the days when everything feels grey, getting dressed with even a small amount of intention can shift something.
+On the days when everything feels grey, getting dressed with even a small amount of intention can shift something that nothing else can reach.

 This is not vanity.
 It is identity.